Emails not getting the open rates you want? Here are the most common marketing email mistakes to avoid.

 When crafting a mobile-friendly email design, there are a few things to keep in mind:

-- Avoid long sentences and blocks of text — text might appear short on a computer, but will often be two or three times longer on a mobile device.
+- Avoid long sentences and blocks of text.
+Text might appear short on a computer, but will often be 2-3 times longer on a mobile device.

 - Make sure the formatting is simple and clean, with ample white space and images no wider than 600 pixels.